 |Service||Cancer Center Member||Columbia Internal|

 |Processing that takes 11‐20 min||$20.00||$26.00|

 |Processing that takes longer than 60 min||$99.00||$129.00|

 |Sample receipt and inventory||Batch dependent|

 |Sample analysis||Batch dependent|

 Guidelines for Use of the Biomarkers Shared Resource

 For sample retrieval, the PI fills out a “Request for Sample Retrieval” form indicating the number of samples requested and type.
-The PI must also provide a computerized list of the sample numbers.
+The PI must also provide a computerized list of the sample IDs.
 To the extent possible, samples will be retrieved within 2-3 weeks of the request.